afordyce564/CS-330-Amelia-Fordyce/PLP/README.md

 ### History

 1. What is the name of your language?
-  	The name of my language is Golang, or Go, for short.
+  	The name of this language is Golang, or Go, for short.

 2. When/where was it created, and by whom?
 Was it written to address a particular problem or need?